If you have a serious matter please ask to speak to a senior solicitor/partner

 If arrested, a custody officer will authorise your detention for the purpose of questioning in a recorded interview.
 Your fingerprints and a sample of your DNA will also be taken.
-In the majority of cases, the police can detain you without charge for 24 hours, but this can be extended to 36 or 96 hours if you’re suspected of a serious crime.
+In most cases, the police can detain you without charge for 24 hours, but this can be extended to 36 or 96 hours if you are suspected of a serious crime.

 After the police have interviewed you, a decision will usually be made on what the next steps for your case will be.
 This may include your case being dropped with no further action being taken, being released under investigation, or being charged following a consultation with the CPS.